-The medical resource guide that we use for information to help us meet the health needs of children in our care is: Well Beings - A Guide to Promote the Physical Health, Safety and Emotional Well-Being of Children in Child Care Centres and Family Day Care Homes.
-A project of the Canadian Pediatric Society.
+The medical resource guide that we use for information to help us meet the health needs of children in our care is: Infection Prevention and Control in Childcare Centres by Toronto Public Health.

-This book is located in the managers office for use by the staff and parents/guardians.
+This booklet is located in the Manager's office for use by the staff and parents/guardians.